Most of my samples come from a pond 30 feet behind my backyard.

 Olympus BX51

 This is my main transmitted light microscope.
-It can do standard brightfield (BF), darkfield (DF), polarized (various specialized), oblique, and Rheinberg illumination.
-It is partially converted to DIC, and close to full DIC with some vintage epi prisms.
-I use a mix of apo and fluorite objectives, and I am working on a few upgrades.
+It can do standard brightfield (BF), darkfield (DF), polarized, and oblique illumination.
+It is partially converted to transmitted DIC with a mix of apo and fluorite objectives.

 Olympus BX51 microscope